 The area is a combination of historic buildings, old narrow streets, and modern skyscrapers with the graceful 9/11 Memorial in the center of it all.

-Just about every subway line runs through it which means you can get anywhere in the city easily.
+Many subway lines run through it so you can get anywhere in the city easily.

-Top attractions here include the Brooklyn Bridge, Wall Street, the 911 Memorial and Museum, the Staten Island Ferry, as well as the Statue of Liberty ferry.
+Top attractions here include the Brooklyn Bridge, Wall Street, the 911 Memorial and Museum, the Staten Island Ferry, and the Statue of Liberty Ferry.

 Budget Hotels